Language selection

 Development and humanitarian assistance

 The Canadian Embassy in Senegal, through the Canada Fund for Local Initiatives (CFLI), funds projects implemented by local organizations that promote human rights, gender equality and the empowerment of women and girls.
-In 2022-23, Canada funded two projects in The Gambia on strengthening the national judicial response to sexual and gender-based violence and raising awareness and advocating for the domestication of the Convention against Torture.
+In 2023-24, Canada funded two projects in The Gambia on promoting the sexual and reproductive health and rights of women and eradicating female genital mutilation (FGM) through advocacy and rights education.

 See Project Browser for additional information on programming in The Gambia.